Thomas Kilby: Family life

 Kilby married Mary Elizabeth Clark on June 5, 1894.
 They had three children.

 Kilby House, their home in Anniston, Alabama, was built for Kilby while he was Lieutenant Governor.
 It is listed on the National Register of Historic Places.

 Death and legacy

 Kilby died on October 22, 1943, in Anniston, Alabama at 78.
 He is buried at Highland Cemetery in Anniston.

-In 1921, he was depicted on the Alabama Centennial half dollar, making him the first person ever to appear on a US coin while still alive.
+In 1921, he was depicted on the Alabama Centennial half dollar, making him the first person to appear on a US coin while still alive.

 The old Kilby Prison and the current Kilby Correctional Facility are named for Thomas Kilby.